 The project integrated my passion for both electronics and 3D printing.
 I used a Raspberry Pi Pico microcontroller along with a DHT11 temperature and humidity sensor, a fan for air circulation, a heating element, and numerous other components to create an autonomously regulated system.
 This award recognized not just the technical achievement but also my creativity and ability to identify real problems and engineer practical solutions.

 At my core, I’m driven by the desire to understand how things work and to make them better.
-Whether I’m optimizing a manufacturing process at Pro2Pro, designing a new 3D printable model, or integrating electronics into a product, I approach each challenge with curiosity, creativity, and attention to detail.
+Whether its through my work, at home, or with others, I approach each challenge with curiosity, creativity, and attention to detail.

-Design to Refine isn’t just the name of my website—it’s my philosophy.
+Design to Refine isn’t just the name of my website, it’s how I operate.
 Great design rarely appears fully formed; it emerges through iteration, testing, and continuous refinement.
 This mindset has served me well in both my professional work and personal projects, and it’s something I bring to everything I do.

 My goal is to continue growing at the intersection of design, engineering, and advanced manufacturing.
 I’m committed to expanding my technical skills, taking on increasingly complex projects, and contributing meaningfully to the field of product development.
 Through this website, I share my projects, insights on 3D printing and product design, and the lessons I learn along the way, both to help others and to document my own journey.